BriggZeee/ReduceNPCs/README.md

-# briggzeee-npc-density

-**Author:** BriggZeee
-**Description:** Reduce NPC vehicles and pedestrians with configurable multipliers and suppression options.
-Works with QBCore but can also run standalone.

----

 ## ✨ Features
 - Control the density of traffic, pedestrians, parked cars, random vehicles, and scenario peds.
 - Disable entire scenario types (e.g. police cars, races, etc.).